Archive | LGBTQ+ RSS feed for this section

 My husband and I were invited by Richard Ostler to be guests on his podcast and share our experience with navigating faith transitions as parents of an LGBTQ child.

 Papa Ostler is a wonderful, insightful man, and we really appreciate his work sharing the stories of our LGBTQ a brothers and sisters.
 His first book helped me sort myth from fact when our child came out.
-We had an enjoyable conversation with him, and that podcast is now live.
-Episode 728 of the Listen Learn and Love Podcast.
+It helped me so much.
+Listening to the stories of others helped the Captain and I so much.